o2346/auditor/configservice/README.md

   --regions "$regions"
 ```

-Thus Conpliance-Satellite relationships are supposed to be established.
+Thus Compliance-Satellite relationships are supposed to be established.
 In case of completion, visit Management Console of the Compliance accunt, navigate to AWS Config in us-east-1.
 Select 'Aggregated view' on the left pane and review what's up.